khueue/prolongo/README.md

 ## Todo

+ * Start thinking about how to write the report.
- * Decide on (and implement) amount of validation in encode/decode.
+ * (Decide on (and implement) amount of validation in encode/decode.)

 ## Usage